EkaanshArora/Agora-RN-UIKit-Expo/README.md

 - Install the dependencies using `npm i`
 - Use `expo run:android` or `expo run:ios` (use a physical iOS device to test using XCode)

+You can start an expo dev server using `expo start --dev-client`